 The Oakdale lifeguard team gives campers and the entire community a safe place to cool off in the summer.
 We provide funding to extend the public hours of safe swimming as well as free on site lifeguard training making this an accessible summer job and an exceptional workforce training opportunity for local teens.
 Lifeguards also provide Red Cross swim lessons.

-Major support for the Waterfront Program is provided by Spark of Hudson and the HRBT Foundation.
-Additional support is provided by MetzWood Insurance and the Hudson Yalley Foundaton for Youth Health.
+Major support for the Waterfront Program is provided by the HRBT Foundation, MVP Healthcare, and Stewart’s Shops. .
+Additional support is provided by the Hudson Yalley Foundaton for Youth Health and Walmart.

 The Hudson Youth Bike Co-op offers youth the opportunity to learn bike repair and maintenance skills.
 Many youth become proud bike owners through the Earn-A-Bike program, where they learn to breakdown and rebuild a donated bicycle.
 The Bike Co-op serves both campers and the larger community in July and August.